*** NOTE: basically, this is the 2017 list I posted last year with some additional updates***

 - Learn 1st Aid for canines and pack a 1st Aid kit: This is especially important if you travel with your dog.
 But, let's face it, accidents happen at home as well.
 For more information, please check out this link. -----> click here.

 - Exercise together...daily: I like to think of daily dog exercise as a daily meditation.
 Sometimes, it seems like a daunting task.
 But all in all, it is good for you to take time out from the daily grind and bond with your furry companion.
 It reduces stress in you and your dog.
 Which in turn, helps build healthy, sustaining daily behaviors.
 It's also a good idea to shake it up a bit.
 Yes, having a daily routine is good.
 But it can also lead to boredom and mental fatigue.
-Try going for some hikes or enrichment games.
+Try going on a hike or a new enrichment game.
 Use some creativity!
+Remember, both mental and physical exercise are a must for your furry friend.
+It helps keep unwanted behaviors like chewing or dumpster diving at bay.

 - Update your info and microchip: If you have changed addresses, remember to update your dog's medical records.
 It's also a good idea to get your dog microchipped, because.... well.... collars fall off.
 Keep that microchip information up to date as well.